 Every new year offers an opportunity for change: new endeavors, renewed commitments, and fresh optimism for what the months ahead will bring.
 We feel this energy deeply here at Family Promise Metrowest.
 A new year brings a host of opportunities to support families in need, deepen our community connections, and open our arms to whatever change may lie ahead.

-In this spirit, we are excited to begin this year with the launch of our revitalized bimonthly newsletter: The Mulligan Street Minutes.
+In this spirit, we are excited to begin this year with the launch of our revitalized quarterly newsletter: The Mulligan Street Minutes.
 As the golfers among you will surely know, a “mulligan” is a chance to take another swing when perhaps your first shot didn’t go as planned.
 So the fact that our Day Center sits here on Mulligan Street is a poetic coincidence, for this is exactly how we help our families.
 We offer families a second chance, a “do-over” when things have gone off course.
 Although we provide all forms of help in this endeavor, it’s up to our families to take the shot themselves—they must do the hard work to get back on track.

 The Minutes will offer all of you a chance to stay abreast of our most important news and events, and to hear about the impact of your support.
 This new format will also allow us to share more photos and provide easy access to the resources on our website (and stay tuned for upcoming changes there too!).